 H.R.
-968, introduced by House Armed Services Committee, would allow the President to wage war against anyone deemed associated with al-Qaeda and the anywhere in the world.
-It would effectively prevent the closure of the prison at Guantanamo and other military prisons while increasing the military’s power to target organizations they claim are affiliated with terrorism, and to detain people — including US citizens — indefinitely, all without judicial or congressional oversight., chair of the
+968, introduced by Rep. Buck McKeon, chair of the House Armed Services Committee, would allow the President to wage war against anyone deemed associated with al-Qaeda and the Taliban anywhere in the world.
+It would effectively prevent the closure of the prison at Guantanamo and other military prisons while increasing the military’s power to target organizations they claim are affiliated with terrorism, and to detain people — including US citizens — indefinitely, all without judicial or congressional oversight.

 While the news focuses on this week’s killing, this proposal is moving forward with little public attention or response.
 We expect the sponsors will move to insert it into other defense legislation soon, and then it may be too late for Congress to hear from us.

 The time to act is now.

 PS: Please see our Wage Peace Facebook page and the Afghanistan 101 blog for further analysis and updates..

 follow-up on that event in OKC posted here on this network, 3 years ago, with Greg Mortensen: